British Asians in association football: Modern club football

 In February 2019, Adil Nabi said that he wanted to be an inspiration to other British Asian footballers, in the same way that Cyrille Regis and Laurie Cunningham had done for black players.

 In October 2019 there were "just 12 players of South Asian heritage across the Premier League and the English Football League".

 On 29 October 2020, Hamza Choudhury scored a 39th-minute volley against AEK Athens in the UEFA Europa League, becoming the first British Asian footballer to score in the Europa League.

 In December 2021, Shadab Iftikhar became the first British Asian to be a senior manager in Scotland when he took charge of Fort William.

 On 8 December 2021, Zidane Iqbal came on as an 89th-minute substitute in Manchester United's final UEFA Champions League group stage match against BSC Young Boys to become the first ever British Asian footballer to play in a Champions League finals match, being of Pakistani and Iraqi descent.

 In June 2022, Mal Benning spoke out about being a role model for South Asian players.

 On 1 November 2023, Elkan Baggott scored his first goal for the Blues against Fulham in a 1–3 defeat in the fourth round of the EFL Cup, making him the first Indonesian to score a goal in the competition.

 In November 2023 it was announced that the number of South Asian professional players in English football had risen for a second year in a row.
 In March 2023 they made up 0.45% of the 5,000 professional players.

+As of March 2026, "despite being the largest ethnic minority group in England, South Asians make up less than once percent of women in elite football".